 - A thorough review of all potential areas of loss, including physical, emotional and financial impacts

 Your solicitor will strive to offer the most supportive service and work with professionalism and constant awareness of the potential emotional distress that your claim could have on you.
 Solicitors would be pleased to discuss your individual case and explain the ways in which they can overcome any concerns that you might have.

 The amount of compensation that is awarded to you will depend on a number of different factors.
 Personal injury compensation is broken down into two parts – general damages and special damages.
 General damages is an amount based on the type and severity of the injury or illness caused.
 Special damages are based on any financial losses you have incurred as a result of the medical negligence.
 This could include loss of earnings from being unable to work while looking after your child, or the cost of any medication or treatment require.

-We offer a free initial consultation where we invite you to explain the details of your case to us and ask any questions that you might have about claiming.
-Once we have assessed your case, we will be able to provide you with a realistic estimate of the likely award that you should be entitled to.
+Your solicitor will offer a free initial consultation where they invite you to explain the details of your case and ask any questions that you might have about claiming.
+Once they have assessed your case, they will be able to provide you with a realistic estimate of the likely award that you should be entitled to.